Getting Started

 A note on how Scratch is organized

-Scratch 3 is organized into a bunch of different repositories.
-Each implements a part of the app.
-Here's the ones that TurboWarp cares enough about to fork:
+Scratch is broken up into a bunch of different packages, each implementing one part of the app.

-- scratch-gui implements the outer interface, connects everything together, and is where addons live
+- scratch-gui implements much of the interface (eg. the sprite list), connects everything together, and is where addons live

 - scratch-paint is the costume editor